kkousounnis/University-Academy-Web-Application-Spring-React/README.md

    -Make user as teacher after he creates his profile

-5)Signin SignUp Reset Password features .
+5)Signin SignUp Reset Password features.

 6)User can give a date and it should output a list of students who need to submit one or more assignments for their courses.